grrhale/colorschema/README.md

 1) Open your terminal/CMD
 2) Navigate to the directory palette.py and associated files are located in.
 3) Type 'python3 palette.py'
 4) You will be prompted to provide a filepath, ie: 'C:\Users\user\git\palette-main\lily.jpg.
-If you run pa
+Simply type 'lily.jpg' if you run palette in the same folder you pull from here, as it is included as a sample image.
+It contains a surprising amount of white and shades of white.
 5) Wait a moment as the image is analyzed.
 A pie chart will be displayed that shows which hexadecimal colors appear most often, in relation to each other.

 ## Requirements: